 We in Secondary are very much looking forward to August when Year 6 become Year 7 and hope that they’ll continue to enjoy their educational journey.
 Well done Year 6 on great Transition Days.

-My name is Gemma and I work with the older students at HeadStart, helping them prepare for their university applications and get ready for A Levels and BTEC courses.
-I grew up by the seaside in the North West of England, so I enjoy Phuket life and always being close to the sea.
-I studied History at Cambridge University, before gaining my Masters from Sussex University.
-I’ve been teaching since 1997, which makes me feel very old, but working with Sixth Formers keeps me young and (I like to think) up to date with current trends!
+I work mostly with the Secondary students at HeadStart, overseeing their general progress, personal development and wellbeing as well as dealing with individual pastoral or academic concerns.
+I’ve been teaching since 1997, which makes me feel very old, but working without students here at HeadStart keeps me young and (I like to think) up to date with current trends!
 I’ve worked in a variety of countries in Asia - Sri Lanka, China, Nepal and now here in Thailand.
-I understand that selecting and going to university, especially in unfamiliar countries, is both exciting and nerve-wracking.
-I’m there to try and make the transition as smooth as possible.
+I understand that school is full of different challenges for students, some of them personal and some related to learning.
+I’m here to try and make each child’s learning journey as smooth as possible and to make sure that school is a place where they can really grow into their potential.
 My door is always open, for students of all ages and their families, and I do invite whoever needs to come and talk to me.
-I also work with a fantastic team on Child Protection and Safeguarding here at school.
+I also work across the school with a fantastic Student Support team, and I also have specific responsibility for Child Protection and Safeguarding here at HeadStart.
 I believe that children and young people can only thrive academically when they feel personally safe and happy.
 I’m hopeful we can help create a supportive environment that allows all children to succeed. whatever their goals and ambitions.

 Year 11 Motivational Days